Progress Learning, Proven Results, Texas

 Teacher incentive allotment program

 Anthony ISD is a Teacher Incentive Allotment (TIA) district.
 The TIA program in Texas aims to recognize and financially reward top teachers.
-However, for small districts like Anthony ISD, identifying and designating top teachers for the TIA can be challenging without the right tools and data.
+However, for Texas districts like Anthony ISD, identifying and designating top teachers for the TIA can be challenging without the right tools and data.

 Initially, Jaime was looking for a screener tool to evaluate student performance at the beginning and end of the year to determine which teachers qualified for the TIA.
 He started talking to other districts and spoke with a neighboring district, Fabens ISD, who was using Progress Learning for this exact purpose.
 Jaime saw all the great benefits Progress Learning offered Fabens ISD, and he decided to subscribe.